 If you have been looking for helpdesk software solutions online, no doubt you noticed two very popular solutions Freshdesk and Zendesk that are currently one of the leaders in the help desk market.
 Both solutions offer quality features, cloud-based customer support and ticket management at affordable pricing and with a low learning curve.
 What are the key differences between these two solutions?
 Beyond getting recommendations from your colleagues, how do you actually decide which software program will fit your company needs?
 To help guide you in your buying process, this article compares Zendesk vs Freshdesk and reviews the two helpdesk platforms according to communication channels, ticket management, self-service, and reporting features.

 While Zendesk is certainly a very good solution our team of experts found Freshdesk to be a better service of the two.
-Our B2B team reviewed all major help desk solutions on the market (including Zendesk) and Freshdesk received the highest score in that research: 9.8/10 This makes Freshdesk our no. 1 help desk solution for 2015.
-It’s quality is also backed up by an excellent customer satisfaction rating of 98% which shows how much actual users of Freshdesk like this product.
-What is more, Freshdesk was distinguished with our Best Help Desk Software Award for 2015 as well as our Expert’s Choice Award for 2015.
+Our B2B team reviewed all major help desk solutions on the market (including Zendesk) and Freshdesk received the highest score in that research.
 Freshdesk also has a great free trial plan that allows you to check out the features and benefits of their tool.
-If you want to test Freshdesk on your own you can easily get Freshdesk free trial here.
+If you want to test this app on your own you can easily get Freshdesk free trial here.

 Freshdesk was founded as a trailblazer in the customer support sector in 2010.
 Its product was officially launched in 2011.
 Although the solution has yet to go public, Freshdesk claims a huge customer base of 50,000.
 Prominent Freshdesk customers include Cisco, 3M, Sony Pictures, and Honda.
 You can get more information about Freshdesk’s features, pricing and integration options in our Freshdesk reviews.

-Our B2B review team evaluated Zendesk with a very good score of 9.7/10 which makes it the second best software in our top help desk software ranking.
+Our B2B review team evaluated Zendesk and gave it a place in our top help desk software ranking.
 Compared with Freshdesk, Zendesk is the older tool by about four years.
 Created in 2007, Zendesk now has at least 60,000 customers and boasts an estimated revenue of $127 million.
 Notable Zendesk customers include Box.com, Shopify, Trivago, and the Federal Communications Commission.
 You can get more information about pricing, features and integrations of this service in our detailed review of Zendesk.

 Ticket management is generally the backbone of any helpdesk support.
 Thus it is crucial that the software solution you choose provides sensible workflows as well as the right and quick automation in the right places.